Victorian Railways Z type carriage: ACZ 1st Class & Conductor cars

+However, it quickly became apparent that the half-century-old, timber bodied CE vans were no longer up to the task of sustained high speed running on long distance services, so the plan had to be adapted.
+As a short-term patch four CD vans were borrowed from South Australia, with a plan from mid 1983 to have conductor compartments added as part of the AZ rebuilds.
+The cars were initially to be reclassed ACZ but retain their numbers.
+The female lavatory compartment was to be made unisex, and the male compartment replaced with a conductor's office.
+Marker and side lights were to be fitted only at that end of each carriage.
+The next Newsrail acknowledgement of the ACZ class is in June 1984 and refers to the cars as "1ACZ" and "3ACZ", though Vincent records the first ACZ conversion, 3AZ to ACZ253, entering service on 23 February 1984 and 251ACZ ex 1AZ nearer to the end of the conversion program.
+ACZ251 was sighted in service, alongside BRS229, by or on 21 June 1984.

+By late August 1984 ACZ255 was in service and ACZ254 was expected to enter service before the end of the year; at that time the eight "Z sets" were marshalled with ACZ251, ACZ253, ACZ255 and one more unidentified, while the other four sets used CD vans borrowed from Australian National Railways.

 Two further cars were transferred from the standard gauge fleet in 1986, to provide ten ACZ-BRS sets to mix with BZ and BS economy sitting cars.
 A typical regional consist at the time would have been BS-BZ-BRS-ACZ, plus or minus a BS car depending on requirements.
 The final three standard gauge VBK cars were converted to broad gauge ACZ in 1990-1991, though all had been renumbered to match the New Deal system by 1987.

 The modified ACZ cars had the toilets and four seats removed from the east end, and that space was utilised as the new guard's compartment to match that provided in the new ACN cars.
 This reduced their sitting capacity from 56 to 52 passengers, with the expectation that most luggage would be stored in an attached luggage van of the D series.
 Periscopes were fitted to allow guards to check signals, but as the guards were phased out the small compartment was handed over to conductors as an office area, and the periscopes were removed.